2. Set up your project locally¶

-In this section we will build the new project you’ve created in the local development environment; that is, we will set it up on your own computer.
+In this section we will build the new application you’ve created in the local development environment; that is, we will set it up on your own computer.

-Obtain the project’s slug (its unique ID) from the Dashboard:
+Obtain the application’s slug (its unique ID) from the Dashboard:

-command (for example if your project slug is tutorial-project
+Run the divio app setup command (for example if your application slug is tutorial-project):

 The Divio CLI will execute a number of steps - this may take a few minutes, depending on how much needs to be downloaded and processed.
-The Divio CLI tool will build your project locally (see The deployment process for a more detailed description of what’s happening here).
-Note that depending on the project, you won’t necessarily see all the intermediate steps here:
+The Divio CLI tool will build your application locally (see The deployment process for a more detailed description of what’s happening here).
+Note that depending on the application, you won’t necessarily see all the intermediate steps here:

 Creating workspace